-Students whose absence has been excused by the Dean of Students are entitled to make up exams they missed provided that the nature of the exam allows for a make-up.
-The students are responsible for contacting their instructor within one week from the date the absence was excused, and for making arrangements with the instructor about make-up options as necessary.
-The instructor is obligated to provide reasonable options to make up the missed exams.
+Students whose absence has been excused are entitled to make up assignments they missed provided that the nature of the assignment allows for a make-up.
+(Active participation in the classroom is a typical example of an assignment that cannot be made up.)
+The students are responsible for contacting you within one week from the date the absence was excused, and for making arrangements for make-up options as necessary.
+You are obligated to provide reasonable options to make up the missed assignments.

-Assignments missed due to unexcused absences cannot be made up.
+Assignments missed due to unexcused absences cannot generally be made up.
+However, you may, at your discretion, provide opportunities for make-up work in exceptional circumstances.